The primary meaning of the word ‘God’ stands for a Powerful Almighty Being. ‘Lord’, on the other hand, means the Almighty Savior of the world.

 What is ‘God’?

-The term ‘God’ is used solely in the religious context to connote the Supreme, all-powerful, Almighty, Supernatural Being, who is also the Creator of the world and humankind.
-‘God’ is only one in monotheistic religions of the world like Christianity and Islam.
+The term ‘God’ is used solely in the religious context to connote the Supreme, all-powerful, Almighty, Supernatural Being, the Creator of the world and humankind.
+‘God’ is the only one in monotheistic religions of the world, like Christianity and Islam.

-‘God’ can be exclusively used as a title for addressing mythological beings.
-No human mortal can be referenced with the term ‘God’.
+‘God’ can be exclusively used to address mythological beings.
+No human mortal can be referenced with the term ‘God.’

-In the Bible, a differentiation is made between ‘God’ and ‘Lord’, as Jesus is often referred to as ‘Lord’ but not ‘God’.
+In the Bible, a differentiation is made between ‘God’ and ‘Lord,’ as Jesus is called ‘Lord’ but not ‘God.’
 The term ‘God’ is reserved for his Almighty, Heavenly Father.

 While in religions like Hinduism, the term ‘God’ can be used to connote several deities worshipped by the religious community.